aws-samples/amazon-connect-wisdom-s3-sync/README.md

 - **[AWS Lambda](https://aws.amazon.com/lambda/)** - AWS Lambda functions that will (1)Integrate Wisdom Constructs with Amazon Connect and (2) Handle the synchronization of  knowledge base content between Amazon S3 and Amazon Connect Wisdom.

 #### AWS Resources Deleted by this Deployment
-- **ONLY** those Wisdom Resources - Wisdom Assistant, KnowledgeBase, and Assistant Association that were initially created by this deployment will be removed when the stack is deleted.
+- **ONLY** those Wisdom Resources - Wisdom Assistant, Knowledge Base, and Assistant Association that were initially created by this deployment will be removed when the stack is deleted.
 - **ONLY** Amazon Connect Integration Associations (WISDOM_ASSISTANT, WISDOM_KNOWLEDGE_BASE) created by this deployment will be removed when the stack is deleted.

 ### AWS CloudFormation Deployment